-Our Sixth Form core curriculum is carefully structured to provide all A Level and BTEC students with a programme of study that encompasses academic excellence, physical well-being and personal development.
+Our Sixth Form core curriculum is carefully structured to provide all A Level and BTEC students with a programme of study that encompasses academic excellence, physical wellbeing and personal development.
 The core subjects, along with directed study sessions, aim to create a holistic learning experience for all students and includes:

-Physical Education (PE)
+◆ PHYSICAL EDUCATION (PE)

-The PE program is designed to foster physical fitness, teamwork and leadership skills.
-Students have two hours per week of PE and engage in a variety of activities, sports and fitness routines to promote a healthy lifestyle.
-The emphasis is not only on physical development but also on cultivating discipline, resilience and a lifelong commitment to well-being.
+The PE programme is designed to foster physical fitness, teamwork and leadership skills.
+Students engage in a variety of activities, sports and fitness routines to promote a healthy lifestyle.
+The emphasis is not only on physical development but also on cultivating discipline, resilience and a lifelong commitment to wellbeing.